 Some relationships problems are guaranteed to make you unhappy.

-Humans have and need relationships whether you want them or not.
+Humans have and need relationships whether they want them or not.
 Some relationships contribute to happiness and some create a great deal of misery.
 Romantic relationships can make us happy and they can be the greatest source of unhappiness.
 But lovers are not the only relationships that can be making you unhappy.

 How many of these happiness sabotaging relationships are in your life?